Ready to get started?

 5. Configure any actions to follow and test, then save the flow

-SQL Access to Azure Data Lake Storage Data from Applications
+SQL Access to Azure Data Lake Storage Data from Cloud Applications

 Now you have a direct connection to live Azure Data Lake Storage data from Power Automate tasks.
 You can create more connections and workflows to drive business — all without replicating Azure Data Lake Storage data.

-To get SQL data access to 200+ SaaS, Big Data, and NoSQL sources directly from your applications, see the CData Connect Server.
+To get SQL data access to 100+ SaaS, Big Data, and NoSQL sources directly from your cloud applications, sign up for a free trial of CData Connect Cloud.

 Related Power Automate Articles

-This article walks through using CData Connect Server with Power Automate (Online).
+This article walks through using CData Connect Cloud with Power Automate (Online).
 Check out our other articles for more ways to work with Power Automate Desktop: